Burials begin for New Zealand mosque shooting victims

 CHRISTCHURCH (Reuters) - The bodies of two victims from New Zealand’s mosques mass shooting were carried in open caskets on the shoulders of mourners into a large tent at Christchurch’s Memorial Park Cemetery on Wednesday - the first burials of the 50 victims.

-Wrapped in white cloth the bodies, a father and son, were laid to face Mecca, and after jenazah (funeral) prays, were carried toward their freshly dug graves.
+Wrapped in white cloth, the bodies were laid to face Mecca, and after jenazah (funeral) prays, were carried towards their freshly dug graves.

 Several mounds of dirt piled high marked the site of multiple graves which will be used for New Zealand’s worst mass shooting.